Climate Change & Forest Carbon

 Climate change and forests are related in many ways.
 Climate change compromises the health and function of the forest ecosystem.
 However, forests can reduce the rate and scale of climate change and mitigate its negative impacts.

 Forests are a critical component of the global carbon cycle.
 They are dynamic systems, constantly absorbing and releasing carbon dioxide.
-Carbon is removed from the atmosphere through the process of sequestration, which uses carbon for photosynthesis.
+Carbon is removed from the atmosphere through the process of sequestration, which uses carbon for plant photosynthesis.
+Carbon sequestration is the process of removing carbon from the atmosphere for use in plant photosynthesis.
 This supports and maintains plant growth.
 Generally, carbon sequestration rates are greater in younger (20-70 year old) forests, where the growth of species is maximized following reforestation, or regeneration after a natural or human disturbance.

-Carbon storage is the amount of carbon retained in a particular pool.
-The amount of carbon stored at any given time is influenced by several factors.
+Carbon storage is the amount of carbon retained in a given area.
+The amount of carbon stored in a forest at any given time is influenced by several factors.
 Generally, carbon storage is greater in older forests and structurally complex forests.
+Forest structure is defined by the size, arrangement, and condition of trees and other vegetation.

 Forests help to slow the rate of climate change by removing carbon dioxide from the atmosphere and storing it.
 This is a direct effect, as the primary driver of climate change is the over-abundance of carbon dioxide in the atmosphere.
 Forests also provide indirect effects which lessen the impacts of climate change on society.